Axon Enterprise, Inc. v. Federal Trade Commission: Arguments

-The government argued that the detailed and comprehensive character of the FTC and Exchange Acts’ review schemes, instructs the courts that jurisdiction provided in those schemes is exclusive.
-Those schemes provide jurisdiction to appellate courts over final agency orders (Cease and desist order in the FTC Act), and so the government contended - the exhaustivity of the schemes implicitly precludes district courts jurisdiction, and any jurisdiction over matters mid-proceeding.
+The government argued that the detailed and comprehensive character of the FTC and Exchange Acts' review schemes instructs the courts that the jurisdiction provided in those schemes is exclusive.
+Those schemes provide jurisdiction to appellate courts over final agency orders (cease and desist orders in the FTC Act), and so the government contended - the exhaustivity of the schemes implicitly precludes district courts jurisdiction and any jurisdiction over matters mid-proceeding.
 The government cited the APA as concurrently stating that only final agency action is reviewable by courts.
-Axon and Chorcon argued that the FTC and Exchange Acts can't be construed as limiting jurisdiction, because the district courts were granted original jurisdiction over constitutional claims; jurisdiction traditionally left intact unless expressly stripped away.
+Axon and Cochran argued that the FTC and Exchange Acts cannot be construed as limiting jurisdiction, because the district courts were granted original jurisdiction over constitutional claims; jurisdiction traditionally left intact unless expressly stripped away.
 Axon resisted the government's inference, stressing that the FTC and Exchange Acts only ever expressly grant jurisdiction and never expressly limit it.
-As to the APA, Axon and Cochron argued that the act only applies when the administrative regime provides adequate relief which it doesn’t for the claims at hand.
+As to the APA, Axon and Cochran argued that the act only applies when the administrative regime provides adequate relief which it does not for the claims at hand.

-Axon and Corchon further argued that Thunder Basin works in their favor.
-First they contested that the acts’ review schemes don’t afford any avenue for a meaningful review of their claims.
-An appeal after culmination of agency action offers no remedy for their ‘here-and-now’ injury of being subjected to an unconstitutional process.
-Next they argued that their claims are ‘wholly collateral’ to the review schemes, as their claims are aimed at the very existence and structure of the agencies.
-And third they argued that the agencies don’t have the expertise needed to review their claims, no level of qualification in antitrust administrative law is of use in deciding constitutional questions.
-What is more, no agency has the authority to declare itself unconstitutional, all the more so in this case where the provision in question isn’t even a part of the FTC Act.
+Axon and Cochran further argued that Thunder Basin works in their favor.
+First, they contested that the acts' review schemes do not afford any avenue for a meaningful review of their claims.
+An appeal after culmination of agency action offers no remedy for their 'here-and-now' injury of being subjected to an unconstitutional process.
+Next they argued that their claims are 'wholly collateral' to the review schemes, as their claims are aimed at the very existence and structure of the agencies.
+And third they argued that the agencies do not have the expertise needed to review their claims, no level of qualification in antitrust administrative law is of use in deciding constitutional questions.
+What is more, no agency has the authority to declare itself unconstitutional, all the more so in this case where the provision in question is not even a part of the FTC Act.